arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/camera-to-bitmap-sd-card/content.md

 #define PALETTE_SIZE (2 ^ IMAGE_BPP) * 4 // 4 bytes per color
 ```

-To mount the SD Card the sketch has one function to do so:
+To mount the SD Card we will use the following function in the sketch:
 ```cpp
 // Mount File system block
 void mountSD()